 A beautiful timeless rug has the potential to be an investment piece that keeps on giving.
 Combined with some well-chosen furniture, textiles and a few treasured items, it is often all that is required to set off a space.
 Natural floor coverings add a layer of comfort and warmth to entryways, halls and living spaces - often adding that special touch that turns a house into a home.
 Floor rugs are also a fantastic way to delineate areas within your home, providing a framework for how you decorate and use each room.

 With all of these important functions, it is important to choose your floor covering well.
 And after selecting a quality piece, be sure to care for it well.
-The Dharma Door floor rug and runner collection is handmade from natural jute fibres.
+The Dharma Door floor rug and jute runner collections are handmade from natural jute fibres.
 Each piece has been designed to last.
 With a little regular love, they can be enjoyed for many years to come.
 Here’s a few simple, affordable and common sense tips to help you on your way.

 We suggest regular vacuuming of both sides of your rug to keep it fresh and free of dirt build-up.
 Be gentle - a suction attachment will take better care of your handmade rug or runner than a brush, as will following the binding when vacuuming and vacuuming in the same direction of the weave.